To view donor-related figures up until 31 December 2021, please refer to the links below.

-The State of Qatar has been a long-standing donor and player in international development and committed QAR 3 billion (USD 824 million) in 2012.
-Qatar also established a Department for International Development in 2009 in Ministry of Foreign Affairs.
+The State of Qatar has been a long-standing donor and player in international development and to that effect committed QAR 3 billion (USD 824 million) in 2012.
+Qatar also established a Department for International Development in 2009 within the Ministry of Foreign Affairs.
 The Department's strategy and efforts fall in line with the overall strategy of the Ministry of Foreign Affairs.
 The government of Qatar also established the Qatar Development Fund in 2012 within the Ministry of Foreign Affairs for international development programmes and support.
 In April 2015, QDF signed an agreement to consolidate a USD 100 million QDF-financed loan to the Palestinian authority.
 Since 2013, Qatar is also supporting GPEI with a contribution of USD 30 million for vaccination in Syria and among Syrian refugees.
 In April 2013 Qatar hosted a donors’ conference on Darfur and raised USD 3.6 billion in pledges to finance the development of war-ravaged Darfur in west Sudan, where Qatar’s contribution amounted to USD 500 million.

-Note: Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
-IFFIm proceeds are allocated over five year periods coinciding with Gavi’s strategic periods.
+Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
+IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data